ifaronti/Recipes-Api/README.md

 ### Continued development
-I'll be practicing more react-router-dom hooks and continue to use createContext & useContext. useContext is very awesome as soon as I realized how seamless it is to just tranfer a state data from one component to others without use of props. i'll also be using a lot of redux {useDispatch, useSelector, createSlice, configureStore}
+I'll be practicing more react-router-dom hooks and continue to use createContext & useContext. useContext is very awesome as soon as I realized how seamless it is to just tranfer a state data from one component to others without use of props.
+I'll also be using a lot of redux {useDispatch, useSelector, createSlice, configureStore}

 ### Useful resources